 3. Exchanges ("Marketplaces")

-Starting in 2014, health insurance coverage for individuals and small businesses will become available through new state Health Insurance Exchanges (aka "Marketplaces").
+As of 2014, health insurance coverage for individuals and small businesses will become available through new state Health Insurance Exchanges (aka "Marketplaces").
 Each state Health Insurance Exchange will be operated in one of three ways: state-operated, state-federal partnership or federally-facilitated.

 ACA requires all states to create two types of Exchanges: